Every Little Thing (Beatles song): Composition

 Recalling the song's creation in his authorised biography, Many Years from Now (1997), McCartney says he wrote "Every Little Thing" in the music room at the London home of his then-girlfriend Jane Asher, where he was living at the time.
 Other sources, citing a 1964 interview with McCartney, place the song's origins at Atlantic City in the United States, where the Beatles stopped over in late August that same year during their US tour.
 In 1980, John Lennon told Playboy magazine that McCartney wrote the song, although he himself might have "[thrown] something in".
 Author John Winn concludes that McCartney began the composition in London and finished it with Lennon in Atlantic City.

-"Every Little Thing" is a rare example of a Lennon–McCartney song in which one member of the partnership was primary composer (here McCartney) but the other sang lead vocal (here Lennon).
-This was done to try to reproduce the sound of A Hard Day's Night.
-McCartney sings in unison with Lennon on the verses, but Lennon's vocal is more prominent.
-McCartney sings the high harmony on the chorus.
+"Every Little Thing" is a rare example of a Lennon–McCartney song in which both John and Paul share the lead vocal in unison, using the same mic, on the verses, with Paul switching to melody and John harmony on the chorus as heard on Anthology 4.

 Recording

 The Beatles recorded "Every Little Thing" for their fourth studio album, Beatles for Sale, during a period when Lennon and McCartney's productivity as songwriters had suffered as a result of the band's international touring commitments.
 In Many Years from Now, McCartney says he had intended the song to be their next single, but it "didn't have quite what was required", and was issued as an album track instead.

 The group recorded the song in four takes at EMI Studios in London on 29 September 1964, and then five more on 30 September.
 The recording has been the source of some confusion among commentators, based on McCartney's comments in 1964 that the electric guitar riff was played by Lennon, rather than by George Harrison, the band's lead guitarist.
 In their respective line-ups for the song, authors Ian MacDonald and Kenneth Womack each credit Harrison for the lead guitar part, played on a Rickenbacker 12-string, and Lennon as the acoustic rhythm guitarist.
 Winn also names Harrison as the lead guitarist, saying that he played Rickenbacker on the basic track and the subsequent overdubs.

 The four band members enjoyed themselves on the second night; take 6 was aborted due to McCartney burping his vocals, and take 7 was finished but ended in loud laughter.
+Both takes were eventually officially released in 2025 on Anthology 4.
 "Every Little Thing" is one of the first Beatles tracks to include "exotic" instrumentation, as Ringo Starr added timpani over the choruses, punctuating the refrain with one-two flourishes.
 In addition, musicologist Walter Everett highlights the subtle use of piano in the musical arrangement; played as an electric guitar motif by Harrison on initial takes of the song, the piano part provides a countermelody during the verses.
 The timpani and piano (the latter played by McCartney) were overdubbed onto take 9, along with a guitar intro.